piermafrost/GEOCLIM/README.md

 ### GEOCLIM simulation outputs
 The outputs of all 90Ma simulations are not stored in this repository because of they require too much memory.
-They are available on the PANGAEA archive ...
+They are available on the Zenodo archive ...

 ## GEOCLIM simulations